joshuabaert-wgu/feaderation-example/readme.md

 It is possible to use a single component and not it just needs to be exposed.
 Refer to the "exposes" section of the webpack.config.js.

 Unfortunately it is not as simple, so I will refer to the component-proxy.component.ts in the shell project [here](./shell/src/app/component-proxy.component.ts)

+### Notes for Upgrading to Angular 12+

+Follow the upgrade guide provided by angular.

+I also suggest nuking yarn.lock and node_modules between each step